sectorsedgecommunity/mapping-docs/docs/gettingstarted.md

 ## Preparing maps

-The corner of your map must be aligned with the center of the grid in MagicaVoxel, with the green arrow pointing upwards and the red arrow pointing to the right:
+The corner of your map must be aligned with the center of the grid in MagicaVoxel, with the the red arrow pointing up and green arrow pointing to the right:

 <img src="./public/alignment.png" alt="MagicaVoxel Alignment"/>
 <div style="justify-content: center; display: flex; margin-top:10px; font-size: 13px; margin-bottom: 40px">